 - James Madison Award

-- Contributing Editor (Kansas Chapter), Wage and Hour Laws, A State-by-State Survey, American Bar Association Section of Labor & Employment Law, BNA Books, 2015 Supplement
+- Contributing Editor (Kansas Chapter), Wage and Hour Laws, A State-by-State Survey, American Bar Association Section of Labor & Employment Law, (BNA Books, 3d Ed.
+2016)

-- Contributing Editor (Kansas Chapter), Wage and Hour Laws, A State-by-State Survey, American Bar Association Section of Labor & Employment Law, BNA Books, 2014 Supplement
+- Contributing Editor (Kansas Chapter), Wage and Hour Laws, A State-by-State Survey, American Bar Association Section of Labor & Employment Law, (BNA Books, 3d Ed.
+2017 Supplement)

 - The People Can Do No Wrong: An Examination of State and Eleventh Amendment Sovereign Immunity for Missouri’s School Districts, 74 U.M.K.C.
 L. Rev. 883 (2006)